jonelleadona/unique-employee-tracker.github.io/README.md

   ## License

-  This project is licensed by Mit
+  This project is licensed by MIT

   ## Contribution Guidelines